ARE FULLER EDUCATION PROGRAMS AVAILABLE TO ALL STUDENTS?

 IS FULLER ACADEMY RIGHT FOR ME?

-A good attitude, along with a willingness to contribute and learn with peers and individually are the primary pre-requisites for success in our. program.
+A good attitude, along with a willingness to learn with both peers and individually are the primary pre-requisites for success in our program.
 There is no one "type" of student that is best suited for our school.
 The skills and knowledge gained through a Fuller program are suited equally to students following any career path or life goal.
 We believe that everyone and anyone can succeed.

 CAN I TRANSFER TO OR FROM ANOTHER SCHOOL?
 ARE MY CREDITS TRANSFERABLE?

 Yes, credits from other schools are generally transferrable to Fuller Academy.
 However, this determination can only be made after our counselors have been able to review a student's academic history.
 Likewise, credits received at Fuller Academy are transferrable, but we do recommend you speak with the guidance department to confirm equivalencies, particularly if your old or new school is outside the province of Ontario.

 Since our high school program is specifically designed to facilitate interdisciplinary study, our full-time program currently only offers full semester courses bundled in groups of 4 credits.
 We do offer a limited number of specialty courses over the course of the year.
 For more details on these special courses, please see our After-School programs.

 CAN I TAKE THIS PROGRAM ASYNCHRONOUSLY (i.e. offline)?